A few of our most common questions answered

 No; our policies do not cover annual vaccinations or preventative healthcare products, such as wormers or flea treatments.

-If your vet has claimed for something we don’t provide cover for, such as claim form admin fees, or if your claim exceeds the insured amount, then you will have to pay any additional costs towards the claim.
+If your vet has claimed for something we don’t provide cover for, such as claim form admin fees, or if your claim exceeds the policy limit, you will have to pay any additional costs towards the claim.

 Our lifetime policies provide cover for veterinary treatment costs, due to illness or injury, for the lifetime of your pet.
 However, we do not cover any illness or injury (including clinical signs) which happened before cover started.